Grevers tops backstroke qualifiers

 Midfielder Adam Lallana has signed a new long-term contract with Liverpool, the Premier League club said on their website (www.liverpoolfc.com) on Wednesday.

-LONDON American Matt Grevers erased the disappointment of missing out on a place in the relay final to post the fastest semi-final time for the men's 100 metres backstroke at the London Olympics on Sunday.
+LONDON American Matt Grevers posted the fastest qualifying time for the men's 100 metres backstroke at the London Olympics on Sunday.

-Grevers lost his place in the final of the men's 4x100m freestyle, due to be swum about half an hour after Sunday night's backstroke semi-finals, when the U.S. coaches opted for Michael Phelps, Ryan Lochte, Cullen Jones and Nathan Adrian.
+Grevers, who was runner-up to his countryman Aaron Peirsol at the Beijing Games, steamed to victory in 52.92 seconds, conserving plenty of energy for the 4x100 freestyle relay heats, which were held in the same session.

-Grevers, who was runner-up to compatriot Aaron Peirsol in the 100m backstroke final at the Beijing Games, steamed to victory in 52.66 seconds.
+China's Cheng Feiyi was second overall while Grevers' compatriot Nick Thoman was third fastest.
+World champion Camille Lacourt of France was fourth.

-World champion Camille Lacourt of France won the other semi-final in 53.03 to be second overall.
+Lacourt's joint world champion Jeremy Stravius, the pair dead heated in Shanghai, did not qualify for the Olympics after finishing third at the French trials earlier this year.

 Grevers is the latest in a long line of great American backstrokers but spent most of his career in the shadows of Peirsol before succeeding his mantle when he retired.